-Jon Durand has seen things few other people have – and done what no others have done.
-He has done loop-the-loop aerobatics on the leading edge of the Morning Glory, a rarely spotted, two-kilometre-high tube cloud phenomenon.
-One that stretches from horizon to horizon and roars across the Australian Northern Territory gulf country at up to 90km/h.
-He has clocked over 10,000 hours in the air, seen the world stretched flat against the horizon, silent and overwhelming, and had vicious fistfights with birds.
+Aerobatic hang glider Jon Durand has seen things few other people have – and done what no others have done.
+He has pulled off loop-the-loop aerobatics on the leading edge of the Morning Glory, a rarely spotted 2km-high tube cloud phenomenon that roars across the Australian Northern Territory gulf country at up to 90kph.
+He has clocked over 10,000 hours in the air, seen the world stretched flat against the horizon, and had vicious fistfights with birds.
 Wait, what?

-"Shit yeah, they attack us!" he says.
+"Yeah, they attack us!" he says.
 "The eagles are the worst – the wedge-tailed eagles.
-In the springtime.
-They put big tears in our gliders and everything….”
+In the springtime, they put big tears in our gliders and everything.”

 Jonny ‘Jon Junior’ Durand was born to fly.
 The Queensland aviator started out on tandem hang gliders with his father at the age of nine before achieving his first solo flight at 14.
 His first big record came in March 2008, when he took off from a launch site beside his house and flew 517km inland over nearly 10 hours, and breaking the Australian hang-gliding distance record in the process.